MohammadKhademi-Eng/Industrial-Optimization-Portfolio/README.md

 ---

 ## 🚀 Featured Project: Maintenance-Aware Digital Twin (MADO)
-*Research submitted to the Journal of Computers and Industrial Engineering*
+*Research submitted to the Journal of Computers and Industrial Engineering & 23rd IFAC World Congress*

 This project addresses the **vulnerability of static efficiency**—where traditional deterministic models fail under stochastic shop-floor disruptions.
 I developed a high-fidelity **Digital Twin** in AnyLogic to identify production policies that balance profit, energy efficiency, and operational resilience.